 According to the Centers for Disease Control and Prevention (CDC), 52% of children aged 6 to 8 have had a cavity in their baby teeth, and 57% of adolescents aged 12 to 19 have had a cavity in their permanent teeth.
-While these statistics highlight why it’s important to establish good oral health habits at an early age, they also demonstrate the crucial nature of pediatric dentists.
+While these statistics highlight why it is important to establish good oral health habits at an early age, they also demonstrate the crucial nature of pediatric dentists.
 These professionals not only know how to provide skilled dental work but also use their core skills to make sure that young patients have a positive experience.

 Pediatric dental assistants help young patients build habits that can keep their oral health strong from childhood to adulthood.
 They also help care for children’s teeth, mouth, and gums; this can require different skills from those required in adult dentistry.
-For those looking to jump into this career, it’s important to become familiar with its scope of duties and education and training requirements.
+For those looking to jump into this career, it is important to become familiar with its scope of duties and education and training requirements.

 Pediatric Dental Assistant Job Description